yojoots/libbitcoin-system-wiki/Side-Fee-Fallacy.md

 Furthermore, unless the miner's [hash rate](Glossary#hash-rate) is 100%, the merchant is increasing his/her average confirmation times by paying a side-fee at what is otherwise a market rate.
 This implies the merchant should pay a lower rate, in proportion to the miner's hash rate.
 Without understanding this effect one may misinterpret the actual effective rate in such arrangements.

 Bitcoin provides a mechanism for on-chain fees so that a transactions can compensate *any* miner without having to know the miner's [identity](Glossary#identity).
 It is a privacy-preserving convenience.
-However if miner's and merchants want to weaken their privacy by performing additional tasks, nobody else has any basis to consider that illegitimate.
+However if miners and merchants want to weaken their privacy by performing additional tasks, nobody else has any basis to consider that illegitimate.